Frankfurt (Main) Hauptbahnhof: Realisation

-On 18 August 1888, after only five years of construction, the Centralbahnhof Frankfurt (Frankfurt Central Station) was inaugurated.
+On 18 August 1888, after five years of construction, the Centralbahnhof Frankfurt (Frankfurt Central Station) was inaugurated.
 In the next few years, the station district developed to the east of the entrance building and was fully developed by around 1900.
 Frankfurt Hauptbahnhof was the largest station in Europe until Leipzig Hauptbahnhof was built in 1915.

 Railway operations

 The station was designed for regular services.
 The entry and exit tracks of each line lay next to each other.

 On the evening of the opening day, a train was unable to stop in time and ran over the buffer stop.
 The locomotive and the pavement of the transverse platform were damaged.
 This was the beginning of a whole series of such incidents, which caused some ridicule in the press.
 The "highlight" was the "sweeping" crossing of the locomotive of the Ostend-Wien-Express on 6 December 1901.
 The locomotive and tender only came to a stop near the first and second class waiting room.

 Many engine drivers therefore drove very carefully into the station and came to a stop some distance from the buffer stops.
 This in turn meant that the last carriages of the trains came to a stop away from the platforms, which the management did not like either.
 The engine drivers were warned to "drive as close as possible to the buffer stops".